rzhu09/Data-Science-Machine-Learning/K Nearest Neighbors/README.md

 ![lg6](https://user-images.githubusercontent.com/60201899/88076823-88b70100-cb48-11ea-84e6-2ef03157647d.PNG)

-From this, we can see that K values of 24/25 would yield a lower ereror rate so hence we can adjust the K value for better results
+From this, we can see that K values of 24/25 would yield a lower error rate so hence we can adjust the K value for better results

 K = 24: